New EU Toy Safety Rules and the Digital Product Passport

 • Online marketplaces hosting toy listings

-So if your toys reach EU consumers, you’re in scope.
+If your toys reach EU consumers, you’re in scope.

 Expected Timeline